MazontheMoon/fcc_rwd_project3_product/README.md

 Designed and Coded by Mary Ronan

 Project log:
-1. Gather Content - current stage
+1. Gather Content (text, images and video)
+2. Refine Content - In progress

 Content:

-Header will include introductory image with 4 point navigation menu.
+Header will include introductory image with navigation menu.

 Nav items:
-1 - Who we are
+1 - Who...we are
-2 - What we do
+2 - What...we do
-3 - Why we do it
+3 - Why...we do it
-4 - How we do it
+4 - How...we do it

-Who
+5 - Which...spirit plant is for you
+6 - When...do you want it

+Who...we are?

+Introduce the creators of this product

+What...we do?

-Description of Spirit Plants Mission and flow chart to find your Spirit Plant
+Description of product and email sign-up form

-What

-Image gallery of Spirit Plant products for purchase

-Why
+Why...we do it?

+Mission statement and reviews section

+How...we do it?

-Mission statement with video
+Description of the lifecycle of the product with video

-How

-Further information on Products such as growing environment, etc.
+Which...spirit plant is for you?

+A flowchart diagram to discover which plant is for you with image gallery of plant products.

+Spirit plant products:
+Cactus
+Ivy
+Sunflower
+Shamrock
+Poppy
+Daisy
+Foxglove
+Rose
+Lavender

+When...do you want it

+Special offers section and gateway to shopping land and parting with your hard-earned cash